marcduiker/durable-functions-snippets/README.md

 # Durable Functions Snippets
-Visual Studio & Rider C# code snippets for Durable Functions:
+Visual Studio, Code & Rider C# code snippets for Durable Functions:

 ##  Create orchestration client function - `funccl`

-Type `funccl[TAB][TAB]` inside a new class and it results in:
+Type `funccl` inside a new class followed by one or two `[TAB]`s depending on your IDE and it results in:

 ```
 [FunctionName(nameof(OrchestrationClientClassName))]